imrehorvath/avrispm328p/README.md

 **Note:** for other uses, please refer to the manual of `avrdude`.

-## Set SCK programming param for slow targets (optional)
+## Set sck programming param for slow targets (optional)

 This firmware uses a 2 microseconds SCK half-period duration as default.
 This works with most recent parts with their factory default settings of using an internal 1 MHz clock.
-(Actually 8 MHz divided by 8)

-There are cases you might want to program In System a target clocked at a much slower frequency.
-Like a clock application running at 32.768 kHz.
-In that case you need to set a longer SCK half-period duration.
+There are cases, you might want to program a target -In System- clocked at much lower frequencies.
+(Like a clock application running at 32.768 kHz.)
+In such cases you need to set a longer SCK half-period duration.
+Otherwise you can skip this part.

 ### Set a longer SCK half-period duration